 Siloxanes

-Siloxanes are often found in conventional shampoos due to their ability to reduce frizz and add shine.
+Siloxanes are a common ingredient in conventional shampoos due to their ability to reduce frizz and add shine.
 In cosmetics, they’re used to improve the performance of the formula in terms of lubricity and smoothness.
-Even if it is a synthetic chemical, toxic and endocrine-disrupting, a lot of brands still use silicones in their products.
+Even if it is a synthetic chemical, toxic, and endocrine-disrupting, a lot of brands still use silicones in their products.
 Also, siloxane is known to influence neurotransmitters in the nervous system.

 - Research labels — have a proper look at the ingredients.